envzhu/kozos-pic/README.md

 Next, load `./os/kozos.hex` to RAM of the target by XMODEM transfer.

 ## License
-KOZOS-PIC is released under KL-01 license.(See KL-01 file)
+KOZOS-PIC is released under MIT license.
-But the document is written in only Japanese.
-So I wil change to BSD license in recently feature.

 ## Contact
 If you are find something wrong with this OS or my English, please tell me because I am beginner at programing and English.Of course, I welcome your quetions,too.